vector-js/vector/hugo/content/_index.md

 ### Custom Styling

 Every element within the library has a root property which is a SVG element.
 This root element contains zero or more child elements all of which can have custom styling applied to them through CSS selectors or Javascript.
+The style sheet for the library can be found in the <a href="/Library.css">Library.css</a> file.
+Typically, elements have an associated class that gives them their default look and feel.

 {{< highlight javascript>}}
 // element.style ...